uptonking/note4yaoo/docs-web-html-elements-dom.md

     - strike: if it represents deleted content, use del instead.
       - In all other cases use s

+## br: The Line Break element

+- The HTML `<br>` element produces a line break in text (carriage-return).
+-  Do not use `<br>` to create margins between paragraphs;
+  - wrap them in `<p>` elements and use the CSS `margin` property to control their size.
+- The `<br>` element has a single, well-defined purpose — to create a line break in a block of text.
+- As such, it has no dimensions or visual output of its own
+- You can set a margin on `<br>` elements themselves to increase the spacing between the lines of text in the block, but this is a bad practice — you should use the `line-height` property that was designed for that purpose.

 ## `<a>` : The Anchor element

 - The HTML `<a>` element (or anchor element), with its href attribute, creates a hyperlink to web pages, files, email addresses, locations in the same page, or anything else a URL can address.